SenKoba12/eth-assessment4/README.md

 # eth-assessment4

-This is the fourth assessment for ETH-AVAX Proof for Metacrafters using Solidity.
+This is the assessment for ETH Proof for Metacrafters using Solidity.

 ## Description